-We are currently focused on bone regeneration in lumbar spinal fusion, in keeping with our exclusive license agreement, using NELL-1 in combination with DBX®, a proprietary demineralized bone matrix from Musculoskeletal Transplant Foundation ("MTF").
-The NELL-1/DBX® medical device is a combination product which is an osteostimulative recombinant protein that provides target specific control over bone regeneration.
+We are currently focused on bone regeneration in lumbar spinal fusion, in keeping with our exclusive license agreement, using NELL-1 in combination with DBM, a demineralized bone matrix from Musculoskeletal Transplant Foundation ("MTF").
+The NELL-1/DBM medical device is a combination product which is an osteostimulative recombinant protein that provides target specific control over bone regeneration.
 Leveraging the resources of investors and strategic partners, we have successfully surpassed four critical milestones: